 ● Any of following three months.

-● Ask the retirement person for Form CMS-L564.
+● Ask for Form CMS-L564.

-[No proof - 10% is added to Part B's cost for each 12 months of not having enrolled.]
+[If no proof - 10% is added to Part B's cost for each 12 months of not having enrolled.]

-● A person in this situation would:
+● A person in this situation:

 Feel free to contact - Learn@JohnCParker.agency